 The bee collects honey from flowers in such a way as to do the least damage or destruction to them, and he leaves them whole, undamaged and fresh, just as he found them.
 True devotion does still better.
 Not only does it not injure any sort of calling or occupation, it even embellishes and enhances it.

 Moreover, just as every sort of gem, cast in honey, becomes brighter and more sparkling, each according to its colour, so each person becomes more acceptable and fitting in his own vocation when he sets his vocation in the context of devotion.
 Through devotion your family cares become more peaceful, mutual love between husband and wife becomes more sincere, the service we owe to the prince becomes more faithful, and our work, no matter what it is, becomes more pleasant and agreeable.

 It is therefore an error and even a heresy to wish to exclude the exercise of devotion from military divisions, from the artisans’ shops, from the courts of princes, from family households.
 I acknowledge, my dear Philothea, that the type of devotion which is purely contemplative, monastic and religious can certainly not be exercised in these sorts of stations and occupations, but besides this threefold type of devotion, there are many others fit for perfecting those who live in a secular state.

 Therefore, in whatever situations we happen to be, we can and we must aspire to the life of perfection.

-This excerpt from The Introduction to the Devout Life (Pars 1, cap.
-3) by St. Francis de Sales is used in the Roman Office of Readings for the liturgical memorial or feast of St. Francis de Sales on January 24.
+This post on devotion and the calling to holiness is an excerpt from The Introduction to the Devout Life (Pars 1, cap.
+3) by St. Francis de Sales.
+It is used in the Roman Office of Readings for the liturgical memorial or feast of St. Francis de Sales on January 24.